Do You Have Symptoms of Carpal Tunnel Syndrome?

 Carpal tunnel syndrome usually starts slowly with numbness or tingling to your thumb, index and middle fingers, but not your little finger, that comes and goes.
 This sensation often happens at times like when waking up from sleep, holding a phone, or typing on a keyboard.
 You may also feel discomfort in your wrist, hand, and up your arm.
 Many people try to shake their hands to relieve the symptoms.
 As the disorder progresses, numbness may become constant.

-Weakness is another symptom many people experience with carpal tunnel syndrome.
+Weakness is another symptom many people get with carpal tunnel syndrome.
 When your nerve is pinched, your hand or thumb may become weak and you will find yourself easily dropping things.

 It is important to recognize that not all wrist pain is carpal tunnel syndrome.
 It is very common to experience the same symptoms when there is a misalignment in your neck, where nerves that control our arms and hands originate.
 When these nerves are “pinched,” wrist and hand pain is common.